Internet - Determine Your IP Address

 An IP Address is analogous to a "Internet" property address.
 When your computer sends information to the network (Intranet / Internet) is stamped with your IP Address, so that the information that is being sent to your device can be sent to the proper device ("telephone number").

-- This method will work with any OS that is already connected to the Internet, including both Macintosh, Windows PC, Unix, Linux, etc.
+- This method will work with any operating system that is already connected to the Internet, including both Macintosh, Windows PC, Unix, Linux, etc.

 - The only requirement is that you have a web browser, and browse to Google.